hashman/burnup-chart/README.md

 ### Data Format

-Your Excel/CSV file should contain the following columns:
+Your Excel/CSV file should contain the following columns (the loader will automatically fall back between `.xlsx` and `.csv` versions of the same file name when only one exists):

 - `Project Name`: Name of the project
 - `Task Name`: Name of the task